 As a choreographer, her work has been presented at the Kennedy Center in Washington, D.C., Princeton University, Davidson College, Florida State University, and various venues around San Francisco and Knoxville.
 Most recently she has set work for GO!
 Contemporary Dance Works, Tennessee Children’s Dance Ensemble, Circle Modern Dance, and Davidson College.

 Before relocating to Knoxville, she was a choreographer in residence at the San Francisco Conservatory of Dance and the company manager for ODC’s teen company, Dance Jam.
-She has also worked as an intern, intern coordinator, and festival coordinator at the Vail International Dance Festival in Vail, Colorado for six years and as publicist and outreach specialist for the ODC Teen and Youth Program.
+She has also worked as an intern, intern coordinator, and festival coordinator at the Vail International Dance Festival in Vail, Colorado for seven years and as publicist and outreach specialist for the ODC Teen and Youth Program.

 She holds an MFA in Dance Performance and Choreography from Florida State University, a B.S. in Biology and minor in Southern Studies from Davidson College, and a Certificate in Dance from The Ailey School.
 She has attended programs at New Dialect, American Dance Festival, North Carolina School of the Arts, The Hungarian National Academy of Ballet, and the American Academy of Dance in Paris.
 The perpetual student, she is also working on completing her Graphic Design degree from Pellissippi State Community College.

 Brief overview of training, experience, and work.